algao1/crumbs/dbs/lsm/README.md

 # lsm

 A basic LSM-tree key-value store written almost completely from scratch (aside from the hash function).
-It supports concurrent reads and writes (with non-blocking compaction!), but it is *not exactly* performant, which means I probably messed up somewhere.
+It supports concurrent reads and writes (with non-blocking compaction!), but it is only somewhat performant, which means I probably messed up somewhere.

+## Details

-Currently it
+Currently it:

 - Uses an [AA-tree](https://user.it.uu.se/~arnea/ps/simp.pdf) as the underlying balanced tree
-- Uses a sparse index (per file) to speed up searches
+- Uses a sparse index to speed up searches
 - Uses a bloom filter to speed up searches
 - Periodically flushes memtables to disk as SSTables
 - Requires a manual trigger to compact **the entire first level** into the next level.